Farmer Seed Stewardship Network

 Farmers need access to sufficient amounts of quality seed varieties to ensure income for their households and food for their communities.
 However, in fragile and conflict affected contexts, the compounding impacts of climate change, conflict, and poverty have resulted in a severe lack of high-quality and climate-adapted seeds in the market, and farmers face issues in accessing the limited supply that does exist.
 This means that farms are less productive than is necessary to provide adequate income and food.
 When farmers plant low quality seeds one season, they produce even lower quality seeds for the next; the situation is getting worse every year.

-- Testing existing seed varieties to identify those best adapted to the local climatic conditions
+- Testing existing seed varieties to identify those best adapted to the local climatic conditions;

-- Multiplying the identified higher yielding and more climate-resilient seed varieties and donating a portion of the yield to other farmers to expand the network
+- Multiplying the identified higher yielding and more climate-resilient seed varieties and donating a portion of the yield to other farmers to expand the network;

-- Repeating each season with a growing network of farmers, progressively enhancing the availability of quality seeds and ensuring vulnerable communities can continue farming even when institutions fail
+- Repeating each season with a growing network of farmers, progressively enhancing the availability of quality seeds and ensuring vulnerable communities can continue farming even when institutions fail.

 Our support for this growing farmer network includes a full agricultural input package for each participating farmer, ongoing training and support, and the organization and incentivization of participation through networks, contests, and rewards.
-Through all technical support components, we promote the use of climate resilient agricultural practices which enhance both the sustainable use and productivity of farm land.
+Through all these technical support components, we promote the use of climate resilient agricultural practices which enhance both the sustainable use and productivity of farm land.

 “If I was ever in doubt, I would ask a question and within one or two hours I would get a response from the expert.
 I asked my questions, and was able to get a lot of support through the WhatsApp.”